 - Problems with vision.
 You may have problems seeing in some or all of the normal areas of vision.

 - Problems with not being aware of one side of your body.
-If you don't look to that side, you may forget or ignore that side of your body.

 - Problems with language and thinking.
 You may not be able to understand written or spoken language, read or write, or express your thoughts.
 You may also have problems with memory and learning.

 - Emotional problems.
 A stroke can cause feelings of fear, anxiety, anger, sadness, and grief, both for survivors of a stroke and their loved ones.